 Wonder where all these sex myths come from?
 They are started the minute we are born.
 Whether we know it or not.
 Whether we want it or not.

-Our society parents are not comfortable with allowing their children to self-explore their own bodies, or to openly discuss pleasure and sex.
+In today’s society, parents are not comfortable with allowing their children to self-explore their own bodies, or to openly discuss pleasure and sex.

-lFamilies pass down information and belief systems that continue, until one gets brave enough to challenge them and reach for better and healthier beliefs.
+Families pass down information and belief systems about sex and relationships, until one gets brave enough to challenge them and reach for better and healthier beliefs.

 Don’t buy into that we are all so liberated and knowledgeable about our bodies and sex; what feels good what doesn’t; or what is “normal” according to our society.

 Go challenge yourself and obtain a closer more satisfying relationship with yourself and your partner.

 Myth 2: Real Men Aren’t Into Feelings and Communication